methodgames/methodgames.github.io/roleplay.md

 ## Method Town Center Rules

 The Method Town Center (**MTC**) will be a hub for fostering interactive gameplay, aiming to create a rich and interactive setting that accommodates a wide range of role-playing experiences.
-To ensure a positive and immersive atmosphere, it's crucial to establish clear rules and guidelines regarding player interactions within the MTC.
+To ensure a positive and immersive atmosphere, it's crucial to establish clear rules and guidelines regarding player interactions within the MTC. **The MTC Location is pending.**

 #### Protection from PVP and Temporary PVP: